 Grades 9th - 12th G/T Services

-Students at the high school level (grades 9-12) have several options for their G/T service: Colloquium, Pre-AP, AP and Dual Credit college courses.
+In high school, students continue to take G/T courses in their areas of strength through Pre-AP and other advanced courses.
+Students have several options for their G/T service: Colloquium, Pre-AP, AP and Dual Credit college courses.

-Colloquium is a Language Arts and Social Studies blend (Humanities) based on interdisciplinary studies of the two disciplines.
+- Colloquium- Are Language Arts and Social Studies blended (Humanities) courses based on interdisciplinary studies of the two disciplines.
 Gifted students are also serviced through a variety of Pre-AP, AP and Dual Credit options.

-Dual Credit is a college-level course taught in a high school setting or can be taken at the college or university while still in high school.
+- Dual Credit and OnRamps- Are college-level courses taught in a high school setting, can be taken at the college/university, or via online while still in high school.

 G/T Services At All Grade Levels